 Dr. Greg Woodward is Professor of Conducting and Worship and occupies the Lallage-Feazal Chair in Church Music.
 Dr. Woodward also serves as the Coordinator for Worship and Church Music studies.
 He has completed over 20 hours of post-graduate work at New Orleans Baptist Theological Seminary, focusing primarily on language study and theology.
 He has presented several papers at the Southwest Regional Evangelical Theological Society on the topic of worship.
-In addition to contributing a chapter on worship and evangelism to the 2019 publication of Engage, a festschrift dedicated to the former President of New Orleans Baptist Theological Seminary, Dr. Charles Kelley, Dr. Woodward published a textbook on conducting and worship band leadership called The Millennial Cantor and Conductor: From Jewish Cantillation to Contemporary Contexts, available as a Rakuten Kobo e-book.
+In addition to contributing a chapter on worship and evangelism to the 2019 publication of Engage, a festschrift dedicated to the former President of New Orleans Baptist Theological Seminary, Dr. Charles Kelley.
+Dr. Woodward published a textbook on conducting and worship band leadership called The Millennial Cantor and Conductor: From Jewish Cantillation to Contemporary Contexts, available as a Rakuten Kobo e-book.
 He also published a short review of graduate music theory with a view toward historical context entitled Graduate Music Theory: A Sacred Context Based Approach, which is also available as an e-book on Rakuten Kobo.
-He is currently researching and writing on the topic of communal confession from the Second Temple period, with application to contemporary worship gatherings.
-Greg has served churches in Mississippi, Florida, Georgia, and Louisiana.
-He is currently serving as worship pastor and as a transition team member for a NAMB replant church in New Orleans.
+He is currently working on a Worship History textbook.
+He has done significant research on the topic of communal confession from the Second Temple period, with application to contemporary worship gatherings.
+As recent as spring 2023 he completed a PhD Hebrew Seminar on the book of Jonah, in which he completed a paper connected to worship with a view toward a Second Temple interpretation of Jonah Greg has served churches in Mississippi, Florida, Georgia, and Louisiana.
+He is currently serving as thepastor and as a transition team member for a NAMB replant church in New Orleans.
 He was on faculty at Truett-McConnell University in GA, taught as a graduate student at Florida State University, and began his teaching career at Pascagoula High School in MS.